for automating Clojure projects without setting your hair on fire

 file too, but for now let’s skip ahead to setting

-.
+:dependencies.
 Note that Clojure is just another

 dependency here.
 Unlike most languages, it’s easy to swap out any